WMD-group/rvo/README.md

 ## License ##

-$\Delta V_{xc}$ is developed by the Walsh Materials Design group of the Department of Chemistry at the University of Bath, UK.
+ΔV<sub>xc</sub> is developed by the Walsh Materials Design group of the Department of Chemistry at the University of Bath, UK.
 Python code is licensed under the GNU General Public License (GPL) v3.